EduardoBarcelona/synthetic-textures-cnn/README.md

 3. Make sure your dataset is uploaded to your Google Drive under the corresponding paths specified in the scripts or update it accordingly.

 ### 2. Switching Between Domains (Spatial vs. Fourier)
 To minimize errors and ensure reproducibility, the exact same code structure is used for both experiments.
-To switch between the **Fourier Domain** and **Spatial Domain**, simply navigate to **Section 1 (Path and Domain Configuration)** at the top of the notebook and uncomment your target configuration:
+To switch between the **Fourier Domain** and **Spatial Domain**, simply navigate to the code you are testing (train or test_predictions) and uncomment your target configuration.

-* **To run the Fourier Domain experiment:** Keep Configuration A uncommented and Configuration B commented out.
-* **To run the Spatial Domain experiment:** Comment out Configuration A and uncomment Configuration B.